Strobel, Sgt. Herbert F.

 Lt.
 Col. Ernest Miller approached the tank and opened the driver’s hatch beneath the turret and Herbert’s body fell out past the driver who also had been wounded in the foot.
 Miller noted that Herbert’s body was mangled from the shrapnel.
 Herbert was removed from the tank by his crew and other members of A Company.
 A truck approached, carrying wounded, and Herbert and the tank driver were put on it.
 The company learned that he died on the way to the hospital at 3:00 P.M. on December 26th.
 Miller commented that when he looked at Herbert, he knew that Herbert would never deliver milk again.

 Sgt.
-Herbert F. Strobel was buried at a Catholic cemetery with only a sheet as his burial shroud.
+Herbert F. Strobel was buried at the Municipal Cemetery of Moncada with only a sheet as his burial shroud.
 His parents learned of his death on January 12, 1942, in a telegram.

 THE SECRETARY OF WAR DESIRES ME TO EXPRESS HIS DEEP REGRET THAT YOUR SON SERGEANT HERBERT F STROBEL WAS KILLED IN ACTION IN DEFENSE OF HIS COUNTRY IN THE PHILIPPINE ISLANDS 26 DECEMBER 1941 IN THE PHILIPPINE ISLANDS LETTER FOLLOWS